 Accounts that are following you but haven’t interacted with you for some time, if ever.
 I use the Unfollow app and set it to tell me who hasn’t interacted with my last 100 posts.

 The list of “ghost followers” most often includes “mass followers,” people following more than a couple thousand accounts.
 They never see your posts among the thousands of others.
 It will also include inactive followers.

-It will also identify business accounts that obviously followed you in the hopes you’ll follow them back and/or give them business.
+It will also identify business accounts that obviously followed you, hoping you’ll follow them back and/or give them business.
 Like the advertising agency in Sicily – I’m sure you do great work, but seriously?

 How to clean Instagram followers

 Identifying bad accounts can be extremely tedious, especially if you have a large following.

 You can remove Instagram followers by going to their profile.

 - Go to your “followers” list to see all accounts following you.

 - Tap on the profile you want to remove.